18F/handbook/tools/slack/guidelines.md

 ## Usage tips

-- **[Add yourself to our custom emoji](https://gsa-tts.slack.com/customize/emoji).** Add your profile picture as a custom emoji with your name as the alias ("first-last").
-This allows the whole TTS community to celebrate your contributions and serves as your introduction to our prolific custom emoji database.
-Post your emoji (and any other custom emoji you add) to the [#emoji-showcase](https://gsa-tts.slack.com/messages/C0X2T36AY) channel.
 - The advanced settings section provides an option to [**only show channels that have unread messages**](https://slack.com/help/articles/212596808-Manage-your-sidebar-preferences#manage-your-sidebar-items).
 This is useful if you're a member of a lot of channels.
 - Click the timestamp on any message to go to the archival view of it.
 This is helpful if you'd like to **cross-post a link to a message in another channel**.
 - If you're interested in **tracking specific keywords across Slack**, set up [highlight word notifications](https://get.slack.help/hc/en-us/articles/201398467-Highlight-word-notifications).